 Derbyshire Redcap Poultry Club membership fee:

 |Companies and Partnerships||Joining £11.00||Annual renewal £8.00|

-Joining fee includes £3.00 cost of a copy of the breed standard booklet
+Joining fee includes the extra £3.00 cost of a copy of the breed standard booklet

-The membership year commences in the month of October (AGM)
+The membership year commences on The 1st October (AGM)